MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-sqlserver-communication.md

 11. In the first row, enter `computer\<instance>` followed by a comma, and then the SQL Server port number `(computer\instance,portNumber)`.
 If you are hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
 If the database is part of a SQL Always On Availability Group, replace `computer\instance` with the availability group listener name in the format of `<AvalabilityGroupListnerName,portNumber>`.

 12. Right-click `dbo.
-MT_Microsoft$SystemCenter$DataWarehouse$`, and then click **Edit Top 200 Rows**.
+MT_Microsoft$SystemCenter$DataWarehouse_Log$`, and then click **Edit Top 200 Rows**.

-13. In the results pane, scroll to the right to the column titled  `MainDatabaseServerName_<GUID>`.
+13. In the results pane, scroll to the right to the column titled  `Post_MainDatabaseServerName_<GUID>`.

 14. In the first row, enter `computer\<instance>` followed by a comma, and then the SQL Server port number `(computer\instance,portNumber)`.
 If you are hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
 If the database is part of a SQL Always On Availability Group, replace `computer\instance` with the availability group listener name in the format of `<AvalabilityGroupListnerName,portNumber>`.

-15. Right-click `dbo.
-MT_Microsoft$SystemCenter$DataWarehouse_Log$`, and then click **Edit Top 200 Rows**.
+15. Right-click `dbo.MT_Microsoft$SystemCenter$OpsMgrDWWatcher`, and then click **Edit Top 200 Rows**.

-16. In the results pane, scroll to the right to the column titled  `Post_MainDatabaseServerName_<GUID>`.
+16. In the results pane, scroll to the right to the column titled  `DatabaseServerName_<GUID>`.

 17. In the first row, enter `computer\<instance>` followed by a comma, and then the SQL Server port number `(computer\instance,portNumber)`.
 If you are hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
 If the database is part of a SQL Always On Availability Group, replace `computer\instance` with the availability group listener name in the format of `<AvalabilityGroupListnerName,portNumber>`.

-18. Right-click `dbo.MT_Microsoft$SystemCenter$OpsMgrDWWatcher`, and then click **Edit Top 200 Rows**.
+18. In the Object Explorer pane, expand **Databases**, expand the data warehouse database (for example, OperationsManagerDW), expand **Tables**, right-click `dbo.MemberDatabase`, and then click **Edit Top 200 Rows**.

-19. In the results pane, scroll to the right to the column titled  `MainDatabaseServerName_<GUID>`.
+19. In the results pane, scroll to the right to the column titled `column.ServerName`.

 20. In the first row, enter `computer\<instance>` followed by a comma, and then the SQL Server port number `(computer\instance,portNumber)`.
-If you are hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
-If the database is part of a SQL Always On Availability Group, replace `computer\instance` with the availability group listener name in the format of `<AvalabilityGroupListnerName,portNumber>`.

-21. In the Object Explorer pane, expand **Databases**, expand the data warehouse database (for example, OperationsManagerDW), expand **Tables**, right-click `dbo.MemberDatabase`, and then click **Edit Top 200 Rows**.

-22. In the results pane, scroll to the right to the column titled `column.ServerName`.

-23. In the first row, enter `computer\<instance>` followed by a comma, and then the SQL Server port number `(computer\instance,portNumber)`.
 If you are hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
 If the database is part of a SQL Always On Availability Group, replace `computer\instance` with the availability group listener name in the format of `<AvalabilityGroupListnerName,portNumber>`.

 ### Update Reporting server